How do arrivals work?

-WHAT KIND OF SHAPE DO I NEED TO BE IN?
+ACTIVITY LEVEL: WHAT KIND OF SHAPE DO I NEED TO BE IN?

-We do recommend that you are able to handle a multi hour hike or decent trail run at an average pace (with plenty of snacks and water breaks in between).
+We do recommend that you come prepared to handle a multi-hour hike or decent trail run at an average pace (with plenty of snacks and water breaks in between).
 For trail running, all paces are welcome!
-Ideally you run a handful of times week, feel comfortable with distances between six and 13 miles and can hang with a 10 (ish) minute / mile pace.
+Ideally you run a handful of times week, feel comfortable with distances between six and 13 miles and can hang with a 11 (ish) minute / mile pace on non-technical terrain.
 We keep a guide at the front and one in the rear so that no runner or hiker is left behind.
-The runs we have scheduled on our trip are listed in the itinerary along with the daily mileage.
+The runs/hikes we have scheduled on our trip are listed in the itinerary along with the daily mileage.
 We will provide plenty of opportunities to stop, catch your breath and take in the sights.
 Highline is a proudly inclusive company and we do our best to accommodate and make everyone feel welcome.
 If you are unsure about whether you will be able to enjoy yourself on our trip, shoot us an email! email@example.com

 WHAT ABOUT INTERNET AND PHONE RECEPTION?

-HOW ARE THE RUNNING CONDITIONS?
+HOW ARE THE RUNNING/Hiking CONDITIONS?